 Homemade play dough with kitchen utensils, make clothes for a doll, empty food containers for a special "pretend" shopping trip, practice her printing for school, teach her the sounds of the letters or how to read if she's that advanced, how to tell time and count money, gardening - even if it's in a pot, make things with yarn, cooking/baking lessons, how to sort laundry and properly wash dishes by hand, how to follow directions (make pudding and jello if nothing else), and read, Read, read to her, exercise with her.
-Remember, you are helping to shape her life.

 Try this recipe for sand dough: Sculpt a summer sandcastle, even f you don't live near the beach!

 1. Have an adult (you, if you're old enough) put all the ingredients into an old pot and cook over medium heat.
 Stir frequently until the mixture is very thick.

 2. Allow the dough to cool until it can be handled easily.

 3. Knead the dough until it feels like gritty playdough.

 4. Create a fun sculpture - try a castle, a sea critter or even a friendly monster!

 5. Place the shape in the sun to dry until it hardens.

 You should also check out the Zoom website - www.pbskids.org/zoom for some great kids' activities.
 They even have printable activity books.
 Good luck!